 It didn’t take long for us to choose our gear and explain why.
 After you run through our reasoning, let us know what you would pick in the comments below or on Facebook.

-SG’s Desert Island Choices: Knife, Flare Gun, Pot, and Inflatable Raft
+Rusty’s Desert Island Choices: Knife, Flare Gun, Pot, and Inflatable Raft

 I am not too good at wilderness survival or bushcraft, but I would like to think that I am resourceful enough to survive with these resources.
 I think my choices reflect how I prefer multi purpose tools to give me more opportunities in bad situations.